ohYanoox/SoupSystem/README.md

 SoupSystem
 ============

-SimpleVanish is a plugin created by Yanoox for use in pocketmine software servers.
+SoupSystem is a plugin created by Yanoox for use in pocketmine software servers.

 Soup stackUp and heal system plugin created by Yanoox :D